YuvrajPuyam/CodeChef-CollegePortal-BVCOE/README.md

 <p>CodeChef Platform Link  <a href="https://www.codechef.com/">CodeChef</a></p>
 <h2>The Gallery of Computation</h2>

-<h4>A fully fullstack college Portal.
+<h4>A Fullstack College Portal.
 Built with Django, SQLite, CodeChef API to fetch data and Oauth provided by CodeChef</h4>
 <h3>Features</h3>
 <ol>
    <li>Fully functional practice section where members can create,participate in contests as well as past contests.</li>